slviajero/tinybasic/MANUAL.md

 All other stream numbers are currently unused but will be allocated to drivers in the future.
 The stream numbers below 32 should not be used for extensions.

-Stream numbers are agruments of the modifier of OPEN, CLOSE, PRINT, INPUT, GET and PUT.
+Stream numbers are arguments of the modifier of OPEN, CLOSE, PRINT, INPUT, GET and PUT.
 Typical commands would look like:

 INPUT &2, A$